KorfLab/SABR/INFO.md

 excessive.

-The program versions shown below are what `conda env export` reports, and not necessarily what the program reports.
+The program versions shown below are what `conda env export` reports, and not necessarily what the program reports about itself.

-With those caveats in place, we can checksum the blat and star outputs with the following command.
+With those caveats in place, we can checksum the `blat.ftx.gz` and `star.ftx.gz` outputs with the following command.

 ```
 ./bakeoff -mts1 data/ce01.fa.gz data/ce01.ftx.gz build blat star